 Our participants are parents and caregivers with a limited food budget who want to provide healthy meals for their families.
 We have a particular focus on parents and caregivers of young children under the age of six.
 Read some of their stories.

 Our programs teach parents and caregivers to shop for and cook healthy meals – building a world where healthy eating choices are available for everyone.
 Cooking Matters educates through interactive, hands-on lessons and digital education tools and resources.
 Learn more.

 We partner with citywide, regional, and statewide nonproﬁts, community groups, social service agencies, universities, and healthcare and public organizations across the country.
 These valued partners use our curricula to provide in-person cooking courses and grocery tours in venues that are convenient and familiar to Cooking Matters participants.
 Learn more.

-The dedicated volunteers who teach Cooking Matters courses are chefs, students, Registered Dietitians, nutrition educators and people with a passion for good food and making a difference.
-Ninety-eight percent of volunteers are willing to teach another course. learn more about volunteering.
+Dedicated facilitators support Cooking Matters Partners by helping to lead in-person lessons.
+These chefs, students, Registered Dietitians, nutrition educators and people with a passion for good food are critical to achieving our mission.
+Learn more about volunteering.